Jessie-Jiahui/Data-Visualization/Lab3/README.md

 ### 2) Change to the lab directory
 Move into the directory where you store your lab using the ‘cd’ (change directory) command.
-If I stored my lab files under “C:\licia\si649\18Wlabs\vegalite”, this command will take me to the this directory (Figure 2):

 ### 3) Start python server
 If you don’t know your python version, in your prompt/terminal, type: